 Utah’s Hogle Zoo, with the help of international partners, is taking action to curb the conflict.
 Our efforts include securing habitat for elephants, providing the tools to safeguard them, stopping the demand for ivory, and developing community-based solutions in surrounding villages.

 Utah’s Hogle Zoo works in tandem with the Niassa National Reserve to conserve the elephant population in Africa.
-To reduce elephant crop-raiding, the reserve has implemented beehive “fences” to deter the humongous herbivores.
-Because elephants do not like bees, they avoid beehives and consequently the areas that surround them.
-A study conducted by Niassa’s community manager, Mbumba Marufo, found that beehive fences reduced elephant crop-raiding by 60%!
+To reduce elephant crop-raiding, the reserve has implemented beehive “fences” to deter the humongous herbivores because elephants do not like bees.
+A study conducted by Niassa’s community manager, Mbumba Marufo, found that beehive fences reduced elephant crop-raiding by 60%.
 This is a long-term, cost-effective method of minimizing human-wildlife conflict that is both community-based and sustainable.

 In addition to protecting crops, beehive fencing has led to “elephant-friendly honey”.
 By selling the honey that the hive bees produce, beehive fence owners are provided with an additional source of income.
 The hives also have the added benefit of helping to pollinate the crops within the community.